-During this popular class you will learn traditional animation theory, principles, and techniques and apply them through the powerful Flash computer program.
+Have fun breathing new life into your drawings during this character animation course led by instructor Tom Wallestad.
+Learn traditional animation theory, principles, and techniques and apply them through the powerful Flash computer program.
 Each camper will explore character development, invent a storyline, and create cartoon animated shorts.
-Find out about the history of animation and its exciting future.
-Have fun breathing new life into your drawings during this character animation course led by instructor, Tom Wallestad.
-Give life to your art!
-Sign up early.
-Seating in the lab is limited.
+Register early, seating in the lab is limited.

 For campers entering grades 8-12+

 Instructor: Tom Wallestad

 Tom Wallestad, a Door County native, received his BA Degree from UW-Green Bay and earned his MFA in Computer Graphics from Syracuse University.
 He has been teaching cartooning, animation, and multi-media classes for many years.
 His artwork offers interactive interpretations of visual and narrative structure that is comic book inspired.
 His unique body of work investigates perceptions of suggested space and reality in the form of a unique narrative medium.

 Daily Class Hours: